 All unadjusted estimates of fair value for our fixed maturities priced by the pricing services as described above are included in the amounts disclosed in Level 2.
-With the exception of the FHLB-Boston security, which is categorized as a Level 3 security, the Company's entire portfolio was priced based upon quoted market prices or other observable inputs as of December 31, 2023.
-There were no significant changes to the valuation process during the year ended December 31, 2023.
-As of December 31, 2023 and 2022, no quotes or prices obtained were adjusted by management.
+With the exception of the FHLB-Boston security, which is categorized as a Level 3 security, the Company's entire portfolio was priced based upon quoted market prices or other observable inputs as of December 31, 2024.
+There were no significant changes to the valuation process during the year ended December 31, 2024.
+As of December 31, 2024 and 2023, no quotes or prices obtained were adjusted by management.
 All broker quotes obtained were non-binding.

-At December 31, 2023 and 2022, investments in fixed maturities classified as available-for-sale had a fair value which equaled carrying value of \$1,052,145 and \$1,050,155, respectively.
-At December 31, 2023 and 2022 the Company held no short-term investments.
+At December 31, 2024 and 2023, investments in fixed maturities classified as available-for-sale had a fair value which equaled carrying value of \$1,115,218 and \$1,052,145, respectively.
+At December 31, 2024, short-term investments had a fair value of \$19,975.
+The Company held no short-term investments during the year ended December 31, 2023.
 The carrying values of cash and cash equivalents and investment income accrued approximated fair value.